Mindfulness for Yoga Teachers: An Immersion

 Mindfulness of Dhamma: Living in the Light of Our Own Understanding

-What past participants have kindly shared about the last Mindfulness for Yoga Teachers immersion:
+What other past participants have kindly shared about the Mindfulness for Yoga Teachers immersion:

 ‘Mimi‘s immersion was a deeply grounding and nurturing experience for the soul.
 Mentally I feel lighter, with space to grow and create.
 Mimi’s use of language and her ability to integrate and impart the teachings of the Buddha was inspiring.
 This workshop left me full of enquiry and eagerness to learn more.
 It reignited my love for studying and I am already integrating it into my teaching and my everyday life’. – Serena Davis